-The Council on Anthropology and Education (CAE), a section of the American Anthropological Association (AAA), is pleased to announce the twelfth year of the CAE Concha Delgado-Gaitan Presidential Fellows Program.
+The Council on Anthropology and Education (CAE), a section of the American Anthropological Association (AAA), is pleased to announce the thirteenth year of the CAE Concha Delgado-Gaitan Presidential Fellows Program.
 This endowed fellowship program honors pioneering anthropologist of education Concha Delgado-Gaitan who, early in her career, distinguished herself as an ethnographer of literacy, linguistic diversity, social justice, and family negotiation of educational systems.
 The seven available fellowships support the professional development and mentoring of educational anthropologists early in their academic careers.

-Up to seven fellowships will be awarded for the 2022-2023.
+Up to seven fellowships will be awarded for the 2023-2024.
 Each fellowship includes:

-- Participation in a professional learning community with the new cohort and previous presidential fellows and mentors.
+2. Participation in a professional learning community with the new cohort and previous presidential fellows and mentors.

-- A stipend intended to support attendance at the November 2022 American Anthropological Association Meetings.
+3. A stipend intended to support attendance at the November 2023 American Anthropological Association Meetings.

-Eligibility: Educational anthropologists who have completed their doctoral degrees by August 2022 and no earlier than 2019.
+Eligibility: Educational anthropologists who have completed their doctoral degrees by August 2023 and no earlier than 2020.
 International scholars are welcomed.
 Scholars from underrepresented groups and institutions are especially encouraged to apply.

-Application Procedure: Applicants should submit the following materials in a single e-mail (except for the letter of recommendation) with the subject heading “CAE Presidential Fellows.”
+Application Procedure: Applicants should submit the following materials in a single email (except for the letter of recommendation) with the subject heading “CAE Presidential Fellows.”

-- Curriculum vita.
+1. Curriculum vita.

-- Statement of no more than two single-spaced pages: (a) tracing scholarly and professional accomplishments and orientations (including community engagement work if applicable).
+2. Statement of no more than two single-spaced pages: (a) tracing scholarly and professional accomplishments and orientations (including community engagement work if applicable).
 In your statement describe: What are the central concerns and questions you address in your work?
 How does your scholarly and professional work contribute to CAE’s mission?
 What would you contribute to the cohort of fellows, if you were selected, and to the larger CAE community?
 Think about your contributions in terms of the things you know and care about, and how you would bring those perspectives to the work.

-- On a third page (b) name some of your goals within the field of anthropology and education, (c) clarifying any previous involvement with CAE or AAA (if any), and (d) naming areas in which mentoring would be beneficial to the applicant.
+3. On a third page (b) name some of your goals within the field of anthropology and education, (c) clarifying any previous involvement with CAE or AAA (if any), and (d) naming areas in which mentoring would be beneficial to the applicant.

-- Names of up to three active senior scholars in the CAE community with whom the applicant would benefit from a mentoring relationship.
+5. Names of up to three active senior scholars in the CAE community with whom the applicant would benefit from a mentoring relationship.

 The Concha Delgado-Gaitan CAE Presidential Fellowships support early-career educational anthropologists in ways that contribute to their success within the academy or broader communities of education policy and practice.